-Once the app is installed, you can easily use to it check if your Android device supports the Camera2 API.
-The next step will explain to you how to use the app and information provided by it.
+Once the app is installed, you can easily use to it check Camera2 API support on your Android device.
+The next step will explain to you how to use the app and the information provided by it.

 Step 2: Use the App to check Camera2 API Support

-Here is the important part of the guide, so follow it carefully.
+Here is an important part of the guide, so follow it carefully.
 After you install the Camera2 API Probe app, launch it by going to the app drawer.
 It will show you detailed information about camera hardware.
-It will also provide the info about the device and current Android OS that’s running on it.
+It will also provide the info about the device and the current Android OS that’s running on it, under a seperate section.

 Under each Camera ID, there will be a sub-category of various features and their support details.
-One such subcategory is the ‘Hardware Level Support Category‘.
-This is the section that will provide us with Camera2 API support info.
-Right under that, you will see something written as Level-3, Full, Limited, or Legacy with a red cross mark or green tick mark beside it.
+One such sub-category is the ‘Hardware Level Support Category‘, which shows the Camera2 API support level on your phone.

-- Full – The smartphone fully supports Camera2 API.
+- Full – The smartphone fully supports all major capabilities of the Camera2 API.